Having a baby after age 35 is more common than ever, but the buck doesn’t stop there. Plenty of women are

 While not necessarily easy, if you want to have a baby in your 50s and you haven’t hit menopause yet, you certainly have options.
 Before you try to conceive, talk to your doctor about your health and whether there are any risk factors that could interfere.

 The number of eggs you have naturally decline exponentially throughout your 40s and 50s.
 So if you haven’t had luck conceiving naturally within a few months, ask your OB-GYN for a referral to a fertility specialist.
+If you don’t already have an OB-GYN, the Healthline FindCare tool can help you find a physician in your area.

 Don’t assume that it’s “too late” — we’re advancing in knowledge all the time, and families come in many varieties.
 Your decision to add to yours is a personal one with many potential rewards!